 Consider an unstructured zone in the shape of a cube, with each edge of the zone having three nodes.
-The resulting unstructured grid has a total of 27 nodes, as illustrated in the exploded figure below.
+The resulting unstructured grid has a total of 27 nodes, as illustrated in the exploded Figure 2.

-This zone contains eight hexahedral cells, numbered 1 to 8, and the cell connectivity is:
+This zone contains eight hexahedral cells, numbered 1 to 8, and the cell connectivity is shown in Table 2.